jpgannon/EDS-2025-QAQC/README.md

 5. Suspect data points can be selected (brushed) and marked as `NA`\
 6. Users can save changes and download a cleaned dataset with edits preserved

-## How to Install
+## How to Install & Run

+Download the code from the GitHub repository.\

 This app runs in [R](https://www.r-project.org/) using the **Shiny** package.\
-To install required packages:
+The application will install all required packages on first run, so it may take longer than subsequent launches\

 ``` r
 install.packages(c("shiny", "ggplot2", "dplyr", "readr", "shinyWidgets", "plotly"))